-- Many universities and colleges have pledged their commitment to supporting students who do not have the support or approval of a family network through the Stand Alone Pledge.
+- Many universities and colleges have pledged their commitment to supporting students who do not have the support or approval of their parents due to a breakdown in the relationship through the Stand Alone Pledge.
 Their website gives details of the 'champion institutions' who have taken the Pledge, along with details of the support they have committed to, and you can also listen to estranged students talk about their own experiences of higher education.
 Not all universities and colleges who offer support for estranged students have signed the Pledge, so if you don't see your choice on the website, it doesn't mean they can't help you.
 Check the university's website, or contact their student services office to see what's available.

 - Read Stand Alone’s blog about how estranged students can get help at uni.